Why a photo of a bridge with some bleak looking rock?

-The rift valley in Iceland that is part of the Mid-Atlantic Ridge is seen in this photo.
+The rift valley in Iceland that is part of the Mid-Atlantic Ridge.

 A divergent plate boundary can also occur within a continent.
 This is called continental rifting.
 Magma rises beneath the continent.
 The crust thins, breaks, and then splits apart.
 This first produces a rift valley.
 The East African Rift is a rift valley.
 Eastern Africa is splitting away from the African continent.
 Eventually, as the continental crust breaks apart, oceanic crust will form.
 This is how the Atlantic Ocean formed when Pangaea broke up.

 - Divergent plate boundaries in the ocean create mid-ocean ridges.
 This is where new seafloor is created by upwelling magma.

 - Divergent plate boundaries rift a continent apart.
 Eventually a new ocean will form between the two continents.

 - Iceland is a location where we can see a mid-ocean ridge above sea level.

 - In what direction are the plates moving at a divergent plate boundary?